• Skip to main content

 Cervical Cancer Screening

-Women 21-64 years of age who were screened for cervical cancer using either of the following criteria:
+years of age who were recommended for routine cervical cancer screening and were screened for cervical cancer using any of the following criteria:

-• 21-64 years of age who had a cervical cytology performed within the last 3 years, beginning at age 21; or
+• Members 21-64 years of age who had cervical cytology performed within the last three years.

-• 30–64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing performed within the last 5 years; or
+• Members 30-64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing within the last five years.

-• 30-64 years of age who had cervical cytology/HPV co-testing performed within the last 5 years
+• Members 30-64 years of age who had cervical cytology/hrHPV cotesting within the last five years.

 ≥30 Eligible Linked Members